 The Brass Band of the Queensland Conservatorium of Music is the only English-style brass band in an Australian tertiary music college, which says something about the impoverished musical taste of those who run Australian music education institutions.
-Because the brass are mostly little-used in orchestral music (relative to, say, the strings, who play all the time), orchestral brass players usually also play in other brand ensembles and bands, both for the practice and to build their stamina.
+Because the brass are mostly little-used in orchestral music (relative to, say, the strings, who play all the time), orchestral brass players usually also play in other wind ensembles and bands, both for the practice and to build their stamina.
 So a distaste for brass band music is usually not something shared by orchestral brass players.
 And a good thing too, given the high calibre of the best brass bands.

 With about 100 other people, I caught the QCM Brass Band last weekend, performing as part of the 21st Tyalgum Festival of Classical Music.
 The band was led by Peter Luff and Greg Aitken, both of the QCM.
 The festival began in this small and isolated mountain village after some performers had experienced the very good acoustics of the Tyalgum Literary Institute Hall, the main public hall in the town.
 The acoustics of the Hall are indeed excellent, although surely not of a design praised in modern architecture schools.
 The Hall, built in 1908, is a single rectangle, with side walls made of wooden planks, having many windows and doors.
 On one side is an enclosed verandah, open to the main room.
 The roof has a single pitch and is made of corrugated iron, and there is no ceiling – the iron reflects sound well, and the undulations would send it in all directions.
 Mostly, the band sat on the floor at the front beneath the stage, with only the percussion on the small stage, yet the sound in the middle of the room was clear, very full and very loud.
 The reverberation was noticeable but not overly long.
 Apart from rust (and thus the need for regular replacement), the only downside of corrugated iron roofs is that nothing else can be heard when it is raining.